Missions and Operations

 Chicago ROT and Beckham-Flathman Survival Mission

 The Chicago ROT and Beckham-Flathman Survival Mission is one of the darkest echoes of the first outbreak.
-Reed Beckham has already helped save humanity.
+Reed Beckham has already helped save humanity once, but in Chicago he is thrown back into a city full of infected people because Andrew Wood and ROT have deliberately restarted the nightmare.

-Open Chicago ROT and Beckham-Flathman Survival Mission in the interactive wiki
+Open the interactive Chicago ROT and Beckham-Flathman Survival Mission view

 Overview